AvaProtocol/OAK-docs/_rfc/prd-recurring-tasks.md

 - Higher fees if someone wants to fill the block.
 - Alerting and monitoring off-chain would indicate that the N and/or M are high, and we can close the valve.

 We are not allowing a top-level “Monthly” or “Weekly” without specifying a day due to a lack of use case to be that vague.
-It gives OAK too much optionality to execute in that time window and can lead to a bad user experience as to when the trigger will actually be pulled.
+It gives Ava Protocol too much optionality to execute in that time window and can lead to a bad user experience as to when the trigger will actually be pulled.

 Duplicate timestamps in the array should be rejected by the extrinsic filter.